The most frequent questions I get from blog readers, next to soap making, are those related to kids and the outdoors.

 I was given this book for review by the author, all opinions are my own.

-This post, already quite long (ahem), does not address all the other outdoor gear for children - sleeping bags, backpacks, and pack weights, etc. We will be publishing our thru-hike gear list at Toe Salad soon and I will be supplementing that list at FIMBY with extra information and strategies based on questions you've asked over the years.
+This post, already quite long (ahem), does not address all the other outdoor gear for children - sleeping bags, backpacks, and pack weights, etc. Our thru-hike gear list at Toe Salad includes detailed information on these.

 Feel free to post questions you have related to backpacking gear.
 I might be able to work them into that post.
 Also, if you have questions about any of the clothing I talked about in this post, or specific brands to look for, just post a comment.